 Internal joinery includes stair parts, doors, frames, architraves and skirting boards.
 Skirting board is a board covering the lower wall and is usually moulded.
 It covers the uneven edge of a floor by a wall and also protects it from kicks, knocks and furniture.
 Architrave is usually a plain or elaborate moulding used to frame a doorway, panel, niche or window.
+Some of the door furniture is loose which will benefit from being killed or replaced.

 This property benefits from profiled architrave and skirting.
+The internal doors are flush doors with door handles that are generally functional.